sisbell/stackwire-gpt/README.md

 To run the experiment

-> gpt experiment -p project-chain.eom --id exp-1
+> air experiment -p project-chain.eom --id exp-1

 The **first** request will look like